 If the appraised value is higher than the buyer’s offer, it means the home is worth more than what the buyer will pay.

-Assessed value is calculated using the same methods that appraisers use to determine appraised value.
-However, home appraisals are often more detailed than tax appraisals since they are used for mortgage underwriting.
+The value set by appraisal districts is calculated using the same methods that third-party appraisers use.
+However, home appraisals are often more detailed since they are used for mortgage underwriting.
+Appraisal districts have thousands of properties to assess, so they often rely on mass appraisal methods.

 An assessor that works for the taxing entity will provide this estimation.
-They use these factors to determine the home’s assessed value:
+They use these factors to determine the property value:

 - Age